aubble/goTunneLS/README.md

 ####Optional Server fields

 Issuer -- path to the issuer file of the cert.
-Only used in OCSP to validate the response.
+Only used in OCSP to validate the response from the OCSP responder.

 OCSPInterval -- int --interval between OCSP staple updates in seconds.
 Only applies when the OCSP responder has the most up to date information, otherwise the interval between OCSP staple updates will be until the next update.
-Default is 180
+Default is 180.

-SessionKeyRotationInterval -- int -- interval between session key rotation in seconds, default is 28800 or 8 hours
+SessionKeyRotationInterval -- int -- interval between session key rotation in seconds, default is 28800 or 8 hours.

 ####Optional Client Options

 Cert -- path to the RootCA for the certificate from the server.
-Useful when using self signed certificates (like below) that are not in the operating systems store, you must use this option to point to the RootCA in those cases or you'll get a nasty error.
+Useful when using self signed certificates (like below) that are not in the operating systems store, you must use this option to point to the RootCA in those cases or you'll get a nasty error about the certificate not being trusted.

 ###LogPath